virzen/dotfiles/README.md

 # dotfiles

 ## Structure
+- fish - configuration for the loveliest of shells <3
 - debian, mac - system-specific configurations
-- shared - configurations used on both
+- shared - configurations not tied to specific system or shell (aliases, editor configs etc.)

 ## Setup